Life Regiment Grenadiers: Training areas

 When the Life Regiment was divided, the Life Regiment Grenadier Corps from 1780 came to have its military camp and training area at Utnäslöt just over 3 km northeast of Strömsholm Palace.
 The camp was left in 1894 (the last exercises were held there in 1893), but the place was maintained until 1902 as a remount depot.
 When the Life Regiment Grenadier Corps and Närke Regiment were amalgamated and formed the Life Regiment of Foot, Närke Regiment's military camp was taken over at Sannahed.
 There the regiment trained until 1912, after which the operations were transferred to Örebro.
-Sannahed came during World War II to act as a training area for the Landstormen as well as parts of the regiment's units that did not fit in Örebro.
+Sannahed came during World War II to act as a training area for the landstorm as well as parts of the regiment's units that did not fit in Örebro.

 In 1944, the regiment added a new training area, Villingsberg, in Kilsbergen.
-The area was shared with the newly established Bergslagen Artillery Regiment (A 9)..
+The area was shared with the newly established Bergslagen Artillery Regiment (A 9).